H4ckB4s3/dprofile/README.md

 | `xmr:<address>`              | Monero wallet address            | `xmr:xmr_address`          |
 | `eth:<address>`              | Ethereum wallet address          | `eth:eth_address`          |
 ---

+# Note:
+This is an experimental demo.
+It uses https://doh.hnsdns.com to fetch the TXT records and currently supports off-chain TXT records only.
+It works with Handshake HNS TLDs, HNS SLDs, and ICANN SLDs.

+The primary goal of this demo is to establish a universal standard for TXT records and pave the way for APIs supporting wallets, clients, logins, and more based on this standard.

 ## License